kintone/js-sdk/packages/rest-api-client/docs/app.md

 ### updateAppCustomize

-Updates the JavaScript and CSS Customization settings of an app.
+Updates the JavaScript and CSS customization settings of an app.

 #### Parameters